plone/docs-guide/docs/markdown/strings.md

 Use double quotes `""` for strings:

 - **Double quotes can be used for inline HTML**.
 - **Consistency to other style guides**.
-Double quotes are used by many code styles like e.g. [JavaScript](https://arcticicestudio.github.io/styleguide-javascript).
+Double quotes are used by many code styles like for example [JavaScript](https://arcticicestudio.github.io/styleguide-javascript).
 - **Parallelism to the natural language**.
 Double quotes are used to identify a passage of quoted text.
 When using single quotes, the reader may misinterpret it as a contraction.
 The other meaning of a passage of text surrounded by the `'` indicates the *colloquial* meaning.
 It makes sense to stay consistent with pre-existing languages, and this may likely ease the learning and interpretation of code.

 > remark-lint: [link-title-style](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-link-title-style)